Skulduggery Pleasant: Kingdom of the Wicked (2012)

-Last Stand of Dead Men
+Last Stand of Dead Men (2013)

 War has finally come.
-But it's not a war between good and evil, or light and dark – it's a war between Sanctuaries.
+But it is not a war between good and evil, or light and dark – it is a war between Sanctuaries.
 For too long, the Irish Sanctuary has teetered on the brink of world-ending disaster, and the other Sanctuaries around the world have had enough.
 Allies turn to enemies, friends turn to foes, and Skulduggery and Valkyrie must team up with the rest of the Dead Men if they're going to have any chance at all of maintaining the balance of power and getting to the root of a vast conspiracy that has been years in the making.
 But while this war is only beginning, another war rages within Valkyrie herself.
 Her own dark side, the insanely powerful being known as Darquesse, is on the verge of rising to the surface.
 And if Valkyrie slips, even for a moment, then Darquesse will rise and the world will burn.

-The Dying of the Light
+The Dying of the Light (2014)

 The final book of the first series.
 The War of the Sanctuaries has been won, but not without its casualties.
 Following the loss of Valkyrie Cain, Skulduggery Pleasant must use any and all means to track down and stop Darquesse before she turns the world into a charred, lifeless cinder, drawing together a team of soldiers, monster hunters, killers, criminals... and Valkyrie's own murderous reflection.
 The war may be over, but the final battle is about to begin.
 And not everyone will get out of here alive...

-Second series novels
+Phase II novels

 In October 2019, following a joint interview alongside Eoin Colfer, Landy confirmed the original and preferred title of Resurrection and the sequel series as a whole to be Valkyrie Cain, after both series' main protagonist, a title previously considered for both Playing with Fire and the first series as a whole, attributing its continued official disuse to an unnamed HarperCollins executive.

-Resurrection
+Resurrection (2017)

 A lot has changed.
 Roarhaven is now a magical city, where sorcerers can live openly.
 Valkyrie Cain has been out of action for years, recovering from the war against her alter-ego Darquesse, which nearly destroyed her and everyone else.
 Some things never change though: bad people still want to do bad things, and Skulduggery Pleasant is still there to stop them.
 When Skulduggery learns of a plot to resurrect a terrifying evil, he persuades Valkyrie to join him for just 24 hours.
 But they need someone else on their team, someone inconspicuous, someone who can go undercover.
 Enter Omen Darkly.
 Student at the new Corrival Academy.
 Overlooked.
 Unremarkable in every way.
 24 hours to save the world.
-One sharply-dressed skeleton.
+One sharply dressed skeleton.
 One grief-stricken young woman.
-One teenage boy who can't remember which class he's supposed to be in.
+One teenage boy who cannot remember which class he is supposed to be in.
 This cannot end well...